adityabrillian/adityabrillian/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Freelance | Full-Stack Web Developer
+Freelance | Junior Backend Web Developer
 - 🌱 I’m currently learning ...
-ReactJS | REST API | MERN
+PHP - Laravel | Node JS - Express JS
 - 👯 I’m looking to collaborate on ...
-ReactJS
+PHP/Node
 - 🤔 I’m looking for help with ...
-ReactJS
+Node JS
 - 💬 Ask me about ...
-Laravel | ReactJS
+Laravel
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/adityabrillian/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am fresh graduate
+Hungry Learner